polhenarejos/acme_email/README.md

 The rest of the client is composed by three modules:

 1. Authenticator plugin: it performs the authentication task, generating the ACME response by using the `<token>` provided in the subject.
+Two authenticators are provided:
+   1. Interactive: it requires user intervention by pasting the token, copying the ACME response and replying to the ACME server via e-mail.
+   2. IMAP: it creates dynamic IMAP and SMTP clients for ACME message interception, token catching and automatic response to ACME server.
+No user intervention is needed.
 2. Installation plugin: it generates the PKCS12 container with the private key and certificate.
 3. Challenges: it defines the EmailReply-00 challenge, described in the specification draft.